Italian submarine Adua

-Italian submarine Adua was an Adua-class submarine built in the 1930s, serving in the Regia Marina during World War II.
+The Italian submarine Adua was an Adua-class submarine built in the 1930s, serving in the Regia Marina during World War II.
 She was named after Adwa, a town in northern Ethiopia.

 Design and description

 The Adua-class submarines were essentially repeats of the preceding Perla class.
 They displaced 680 LT surfaced and 844 LT submerged.
 The submarines were 60.18 m long, had a beam of 6.45 m and a draft of 4.7 m.

 For surface running, the boats were powered by two 600 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 400 hp electric motor.
 They could reach 14 kn on the surface and 7.5 kn underwater.
 On the surface, the Adua class had a range of 3180 nmi at 10.5 kn, submerged, they had a range of 74 nmi at 4 kn.